-It’s basically Australia’s holiday house: Bali hosts more than a million Aussies every year, from teens celebrating schoolies in chaotic Kuta to families soaking up Ubud’s tranquillity in secluded villas.
-Bali’s what you make it, at once a lavish getaway, a journey into a fascinating culture, a wellness escape or one long pub crawl.
-To ensure you have the trip to Bali you want, cast your eyes over our Read Before You Leave guide.
+It’s basically Australia’s holiday house.
+Pre-pandemic, Bali hosted more than a million Aussies every year, from teens celebrating schoolies in Kuta to families soaking up Ubud’s tranquillity in secluded villas.
+Bali’s what you make it – a lavish getaway, a journey into a fascinating culture, a wellness escape or one long pub crawl.
+Now that Bali is reopening, plan your next trip with our Read Before You Leave guide.

-Bali Ngurah Rai International Airport, otherwise known as Denpasar International Airport, is Indonesia’s third-busiest airport.
+Bali Ngurah Rai International Airport, otherwise known as Denpasar International Airport, is Indonesia’s second-busiest airport.

-Located 13 kilometres south of Denpasar to the south of the island, the airport has a taxi counter located outside the arrivals hall.
+Located 13 kilometres south of Denpasar, the airport has a taxi counter located outside the arrivals hall.
 Tell the attendant your destination, pay the set fare and keep a hold of your receipt to show your taxi driver.

-Check-in for Qantas-operated flights is counters C19-24 on Level 3.
+Check-in for Qantas-operated flights is counters C16-24 on Level 3.

 - Rabies exists in Bali.
 Make sure to have a rabies vaccination and be careful around dogs and monkeys.